-If any of the five listed digital currencies become the world’s base currency, then buying a stake in the right one now could be one of the most profitable trades ever seen.
-It is high risk/return.
-If your selection doesn’t come good, it will likely end up worthless.
+If any digital currency becomes the world’s base currency, then buying a stake in the right one now could be one of the most profitable trades ever seen.
+It is high risk, high return.
+However, if your selection doesn’t gain popularity, it could end up being worthless.

-The stand-out question is, will the establishment, and all its vested interests be able to withstand the challenge from crypto?
-Decentralising the global financial system will not be easy, even without super-states such as the US and China looking to ensure they stay on top of the pile.
+The key question is, can the establishment and all its vested interests withstand crypto’s challenges?
+Decentralising a global financial system is not easy, even without super-states such as the US and China competing to stay on top of the pile.

-Secondly, even if the monetary system is ‘liberated’, and crypto rules the world, which one of the coins will be dominant?
-There are currently more than 5,000 tradable cryptos, and that doesn’t even factor in new entrants which can, and do, come into the market at any time.
+Furthermore, if the monetary system is ‘liberated’ and crypto becomes standard, which of the coins will be dominant?
+There are currently estimated to be more than 18,000 tradable cryptos, without factoring in new entrants which can enter the market at any time.

-Read on as we explore the top five.
+Read on to learn more about crypto as we explore the top five.

-Bitcoin is the crypto that all the others have to beat if they are going to have a chance of being the world’s digital currency.
+Bitcoin is the one to beat if other cryptos want to stand a chance at being the world’s biggest digital currency.

 BTC has such a large first-entrant advantage that its market capitalisation is greater than all the other cryptos put together.
-As of September 2020, the global value of all cryptos was in the region of $350bn. bitcoin was accountable for $198bn of that total.
+As of September 2020, the global value of the top 10 cryptos was in the region of $767bn, bitcoin accounting for $394bn of that total.

-Founded in 2008, bitcoin has established a position as the crypto of choice for those looking to take a position in digital currencies.
-Its name recognition means millions have taken the decision to set up an online broker account, such as this one at eToro, and ‘buy a bit of bitcoin’.
+Founded in 2008, bitcoin has established a position as the crypto of choice for those starting out in digital currency investment.
+As Bitcoin has become a household name, millions have made the decision to set up an online broker account, such as this one at eToro, and invest in bitcoin.